wp-pro-club/worker/readme.txt

 == Frequently Asked Questions ==

+= Is ManageWP free? =

+ManageWP is using the freemium model.
+All the core features are free for an unlimited number of websites.
+And for those of you who need more, we have a set of premium features to help you out.

+= Do you offer support for free users? =

+Yes.
+No matter if you're free or premium user, we are here for you 24/7.
+Expect a 1h average response time and a 65% answer resolution in the first reply.

+= How much do premium ManageWP features cost? =

+Our pricing is highly flexible.
+We don't charge anything upfront, and the usage is calculated on a per-website, per-addon basis.
+Like Amazon Web Services.
+Check out our [pricing page](https://managewp.com/pricing "ManageWP pricing page") for more info.

 = Is ManageWP secure? =

 Yes.
 All of our code is developed in-house and we have a top notch security team.
-With over a quarter of a million websites managed since 2012 we did not have a single security incident.
+With half a million websites managed since 2012 we did not have a single security incident.
 We've accomplished this through high standards, vigilance and the help of security researchers, through our [white hat security program](https://managewp.com/white-hat-reward).

-= Will ManageWP work with sites spread on different hosting accounts? =
+= I have websites on several different hosts.
+Will ManageWP work all of them? =

 Yes.
 ManageWP plays nice with all major hosts, and 99% of the small ones.

+= Does ManageWP work with multisites? =

+Yes, multisite networks are fully supported, including the ability to backup and clone a multisite network.

 = Does ManageWP work with WordPress.com sites? =